MSKUSE/week1-sanawissi/README.md

 # week1
 This is a week one starter code
-Please write your name and ID here and push it to GitHub.
+Please write your name and ID here and push it to GitHub.sana wissi 230717725
-230717725